- Home

 However, many employers will pay more than this into your pension, so make sure you’re aware of your particular employer’s pension scheme rules.
 Some employers, for example, may agree to increase the amount they pay into your pension up to a certain limit.

 So, if you put an extra few percent of your salary into your pension, your employer might match this, depending on their specific scheme rules.
-Ask your employer’s pension department for the scheme’s details.
 Paying more into your pension also has the benefit that you’ll get more tax relief, which can give your savings a significant boost.
 Find out more about pensions and tax relief in our guide How pension tax relief works.

 If you’ve recently paid off a debt such as a car loan or credit card, you could pay any money you’d usually put towards this into your pension instead.
 Over the long term, even small amounts can make a significant difference to your retirement pot.
-Of course, you may need the money freed up from paying off debts to meet rising household expenses, but if you’re used to managing without this money then saving into your pension could be an option worth considering.
+Of course, you may need the money freed up from paying off debts to meet living costs, but if you’re used to managing without this money then saving into your pension could be an option worth considering.

 3. Start paying into a private pension

-There are different types of private pensions, including stakeholder plans, standard personal pensions, and self-invested personal pensions (SIPPs).
+There are various different types of private pensions, including stakeholder plans, standard personal pensions, and self-invested personal pensions (SIPPs).
 They vary widely in terms of investment choice, and charges, so it’s important to choose the right one for you.
-Ultimately, though, how much you receive at retirement from any pension will depend on the contributions you’ve made into your pension, tax relief received, and investment performance over time, after charges.
+Ultimately, though, the amount you’ll receive at retirement from any pension will depend on the contributions you’ve made into your pension, tax relief received, and investment performance over time, after charges.
 Read more in our articles How private pensions work and What is a SIPP and how does it work?

 You could also consider topping up your State Pension by paying ‘voluntary class 3 National Insurance contributions’ if you have gaps in your National Insurance record, or discover you don’t have enough years to qualify for a full State Pension.
-The rate to top up is currently £824.20 for a full year (£15.85 per week), which will boost your State Pension by about £275 a year (£5.29 a week).
-You’ll usually get your money back from a year’s worth of voluntary contributions within about four years of drawing your State Pension, which can make paying voluntary contributions particularly good value and potentially increase your pension by thousands of pounds over your lifetime.
+The rate to top up is currently £824 for a full year, which will boost your State Pension by about £328 a year You’ll usually get your money back from a year’s worth of voluntary contributions within about three years of drawing your State Pension, which can make paying voluntary contributions particularly good value and potentially increase your pension by thousands of pounds over your lifetime.

 5. Set up salary sacrifice